 |COLOR: bay||MARKINGS: Star, LF sock||For Novice Handler|

-Brandy is a 27 year old Appendix Quarter Horse mare, who arrived at SAFE with two other herd mates, Bandit and Topper.
+Brandy is a 28 year old Appendix Quarter Horse mare, who arrived at SAFE with two other herd mates, Bandit and Topper.
 Sadly, their owner was in hospice and needed for a place for their horses.
 Brandy was a bit reluctant to be caught or handled when we first met her, but she’s made great progress since then.
-She is a fairly dominant mare, at least within this particular herd, but she’s also friendly and pretty gentle.
-She now is currently living in foster with her best friend Bandit in Monroe, WA.
+She is a fairly dominant mare, but loves to be around her best friend, Bandit.

 All SAFE horses are adopted with a no-breeding clause, no exceptions.